ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 It's clear that the `development` feature flag type actually includes several use-cases:

 - Deployment de-risking.
-YAML value: `deploy_derisk`.
+YAML value: `auto`.
+- Work-in-progress feature.
+YAML value: `wip`.
+Once the feature is complete, the feature flag type can be changed to `beta` if there still are some doubts on the scalability of the feature.
 - Beta features.
 YAML value: `beta`.
-- Future setting.
-YAML value: `future_setting`.
-  Note that `ops` feature flags can be used if the setting isn't meant to be changed through the UI.

 Notes: